siderolabs/talos/docs/talosctl/talosctl_cluster_create.md

       --nameservers strings                     list of nameservers to use (default [8.8.8.8,1.1.1.1]) --registry-insecure-skip-verify strings   list of registry hostnames to skip TLS verification for --registry-mirror strings                 list of registry mirrors to use in format: <registry host>=<mirror URL>
-      --vmlinuz-path string                     the compressed kernel image to use (default "_out/vmlinuz-${ARCH}") --wait                                    wait for the cluster to be ready before returning (default true) --wait-timeout duration                   timeout to wait for the cluster to be ready (default 20m0s)
+      --skip-kubeconfig                         skip merging kubeconfig from the created cluster --vmlinuz-path string                     the compressed kernel image to use (default "_out/vmlinuz-${ARCH}") --wait                                    wait for the cluster to be ready before returning (default true) --wait-timeout duration                   timeout to wait for the cluster to be ready (default 20m0s)